xylorose/finished_miss_marine_activity/README.md

 ## Let's start
-You will find the instruction in the index.js file.
+You will find the instructions in the index.js file.